jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 	lcall	X1d10
 ```

-Here we check the flag 25h.5 which is a coolant temperature threshold flag that's triggered at around 70C.
-[TODO: does 1 mean above or below 70C?]
+Here we check the flag 25h.5 which is a coolant temperature threshold flag that's set to 1 if the coolant temperature is below around 15c.

 Recall that the last map we looked up was 42.
 The map lookup routine uses r2 for the map number, and it generally incrememnts this location after a lookup.
 So right now r2=43.